 They continue learning Latin in this stage which helps them understand the meaning behind their words.

-The scope of Rhetoric depends also on whether the pupil is to be turned out into the world at the age of sixteen or whether he is to proceed to public school and/or university.
-Since, really, Rhetoric should be taken at about fourteen, the first category of pupil should study Grammar from about nine to eleven, and Dialectic from twelve to fourteen; his last two school years would then be devoted to Rhetoric, which, in his case, would be of a fairly specialized and vocational kind, suiting him to enter immediately upon some practical career.
-A pupil of the second category would finish his Dialectical course in his Preparatory School, and take Rhetoric during his first two years at his Public School.
-At sixteen, he would be ready to start upon those “subjects” which are proposed for his later study at the university; and this part of his education will correspond to the mediæval Quadrivium.
-What this amounts to is that the ordinary pupil, whose formal education ends at sixteen, will take the Trivium only; whereas scholars will take both Trivium and Quadrivium. – Dorothy Sayers, Lost Tools of Learning, pp. 16-17.
+Rhetoric’s scope also depends on whether the pupil is to be turned out into the world at the age of sixteen or whether to proceed to public school and university.
+Since Rhetoric should be taken at about fourteen, the first category of pupil should study Grammar from about nine to eleven, and Dialectic from twelve to fourteen; his last two school years would then be devoted to Rhetoric, which, in his case, would be of a fairly specialized and vocational kind, suiting him to enter immediately upon some practical career.
+A pupil of the second category would finish his Dialectical course in his Preparatory School and take Rhetoric during his first two years at his Public School.
+At sixteen, he would be ready to start upon those “subjects” proposed for later study at the university; this part of his education will correspond to the mediæval Quadrivium.
+This means that the ordinary pupil, whose formal education ends at sixteen, will take the Trivium only, whereas scholars will take both the Trivium and Quadrivium. – Dorothy Sayers, Lost Tools of Learning, pp. 16-17.

 As such, the scope of the rhetoric stage of the trivium in classical education can vary depending on whether the student wishes to proceed to college or not.

 Developmental Stages in the Trivium (Parrot, Pert, and Poetic)

 The trivium is supposed to be particularly effective as it teaches children according to their current developmental stage.
 It’s worth having Dorothy Sayers tell us what these phases are in her own language: